gcormier9/GRun/README.md

 ![GRun Hide Headers](/doc/GRunHeaders30.png)

+### Row Height Ratio
+"Row Height Ratio" is used to configured the height of each rows.
+You simply have to provide 5 numbers separated by comma.
+Each number represent the height of the row in relation to the other.
+With the default value is 4,7,7,3,3, row #1 will used 4 / (4+7+7+3+3) of the screen, or 16.67% of the screen.
+On a device with a height of 240 pixels, row #1 will used 40 pixels, row #2 and #3 will used 70 pixels and row #4 and #5 will used 30 pixels.
+If all the parameters in a row are set to "Empty", its height will automatically be set to 0.

 ### Column Width Ratio
 "Column Width Ratio" is used to configured the width of each fields on row #2 and #3.
 You simply have to provide 3 numbers separated by comma.
 The default value is 2,1,2 meaning colum #1 and #3 are 2 times bigger than column number #2.
 For those who prefer percentage, similar result would have been achieved with "40,20,40" : column #1 and #3 taking 40% of the available width while column #2 taking 20%.
 If a parameter is set to "Empty", its percentage will be set to 0.
 If we keep the example of "2,1,2" with parameter #2 set to empty, value will automatically became "2,0,2".
 In this case, it will mean column #1 and #3 will take 50% of the screen.